tylerlong/sample-code-generator/samples.md

     },
     "advancedMode": {
       "type": "boolean",
       "description": "Specifies notifications settings mode.
 If 'True' then advanced mode is on, it allows using different emails and/or phone numbers for each notification type.
 If 'False' then basic mode is on.
-Advanced mode settings are returned in both modes, if specified once, but if basic mode is switched on, they are not applied "
+Advanced mode settings are returned in both modes, if specified once, but if basic mode is switched on, they are not applied"
     },
     "voicemails": {
       "properties": {